Originally posted November 16, 2018. Updated February 17, 2022.

 - Gluten Free 1-to-1 Flour Blend - I use Bob's Red Mill flour in my cake recipes.
 You can use the flour blend of your choice but may have different results.
 For the best outcome, weigh your flour.
 The measure should be 345 grams.

-How to Make a Sweet Potato Pound Cake
+How to Make a Sweet Potato Cake

 - Step 1 - Combine the flour, baking powder, salt, cinnamon, and nutmeg in a medium bowl.
 Whisk together to mix.